shoeffner/mthesis/src/models_and_methods.md

 for most ad hoc tests the webcam live stream is enough, it is not enough to allow for reproducibility of the results.

-The first dataset, pexels, is a custom dataset with 120 images from [Pexels](https://pexels.com).
+The first dataset, Pexels, is a custom dataset with 120 images from [Pexels](https://pexels.com).
 These images are released under the CC0 license [@CC0License], which allows to reuse, modify, and redistribute them.
 The images are rescaled so that all are \SI{640}{{pixels}} wide.
 After resizing,